The Securities Arbitration Clinic is a year-long course introducing students to the essential principles of securities arbitration and mediation.

 Professor Goldman left the US Securities and Exchange Commission (SEC) to join the Cardozo faculty full time.
 During seven years of service as senior counsel at the Division of Enforcement of the SEC in the Northeast Regional Office in New York, she prosecuted numerous federal securities law violations.
 While at the SEC, Professor Goldman received multiple awards, including the US Securities and Exchange Commission Chairman’s Award for Excellence.
 She also received awards from then US Attorney Roslynn Mauskopf and then US Attorney Loretta Lynch for assistance in the criminal prosecutions of more than 100 individuals and corporate entities in significant cases involving federal securities law violations.

-Coursework includes study of the fundamental principles of securities arbitration, an overview of the state and federal securities and other laws relevant to typical investor claims against broker-dealers and clearing firms, and instruction on ethical issues and guidelines concerning all aspects of the clinic's practice.
+Coursework includes the study of the fundamental principles of securities arbitration, evidence rules in arbitration and in the federal courts, an overview of the state and federal securities and other laws relevant to typical investor claims against broker-dealers, brokers, and clearing firms, and instruction on ethical issues and guidelines concerning all aspects of the clinic's practice.